List of India One Day International cricket records

-Sachin Tendulkar, widely acknowledged as one of the greatest batsman of all time, still holds several records.
+Sachin Tendulkar, widely acknowledged as one of the greatest batsmen of all time, still holds several records.

 One Day International (ODI) cricket is played between international cricket teams who are Full Members of the International Cricket Council (ICC) as well as the top eight Associate members.
 Unlike Test matches, ODIs consist of one inning per team, having a limit in the number of overs, currently 50 overs per innings – although in the past this has been 55 or 60 overs.
 ODI cricket is List-A cricket, so statistics and records set in ODI matches also count in List-A cricket records.
-The earliest match recognised as an ODI was played between England and Australia in January 1971; since when there have been over 4,000 ODIs played by 28 teams.
+The earliest match recognised as an ODI was played between England and Australia in January 1971; since then there have been over 4,000 ODIs played by 28 teams.

 This is a list of Indian Cricket team's One Day International records.
 It is based on the List of One Day International cricket records, but concentrates solely on records dealing with the Indian cricket team.
 India played its first ever ODI in 1974.